-THE WHEAT CROP is now pretty well secured all over the country, except the extreme | was interpreted by the great men who framed | political faith, the solemn injunctions of which northern portion, and we have never known a and adopted it, and in such a way as to pre- cannot be dodbted without danger, or departharvest to pass with so little complaint of injury to the crop as this year.
-There is, there-fore, every reason to believe that the yield of
+THE WHEAT CROP is now pretty well secured all over the country, except the extreme northern portion, and we have never known a harvest to pass with so little complaint of injury to the crop as this year.
+There is, therefore, every reason to believe that the yield of sound wheat is unprecedently large, and consequently, without a large foreign demand, with no chance for shipments to California, the price must be low.